-In order to be eligible for some types of financial assistance, students may have to satisfy a Pennsylvania residency requirement or take a minimum number of credit hours during a semester.
+To be eligible for some types of financial assistance, students may have to satisfy a Pennsylvania residency requirement or take a minimum number of credit hours during a semester.

 Students who wish to apply for a PHEAA loan must reside in Pennsylvania for 30 days immediately prior to the date of filing a loan guarantee application.